Anesiadis-Th/ClearBankPage/README.md

 # ClearBankPage

-An interactive web page featuring smooth scrolling, tabbed content, lazy-loaded images, sticky navigation, section reveal animations, and a functional slider.
+This is an interactive web page for the ClearBank App, featuring smooth scrolling, tabbed content, lazy-loaded images, sticky navigation, section reveal animations, and a functional slider.

 ## Features